Pla de Bages and its unique heritage

 Nearby Catalonia, somewhat protected by the natural barrier of the Pyrénées, had wine and accessible transport routes.
-As demand for Pla de Bages wines grew, so the vineyard area expanded, from the flat plain (the Pla) into isolated and challenging terrain.
+As demand for Pla de Bages wines grew, the vineyard area expanded into isolated and challenging terrain from the flat plain (the Pla).

 Then came the crash.
 In 1889, Phylloxera reached Catalonia, and by 1895 it was entirely infected.
 The result was inevitable.

 Pla de Bages also had a legal sharecropping contract between the farm owner and peasant worker called Rabassa Morta, which had medieval origins.
 Under this, peasant farmers leased the vineyard land from the owner.
 Crucially, the lease ceased if two-thirds of the vines died.
 That clause ensured the peasant farmers looked after the vineyards at their own expense.
 However, as Phylloxera spread, so those contracts quickly ended.
 It was often uneconomic to replant, especially in the most challenging areas.
 So the farmers and their families moved away, finding ready alternative employment in the booming textile mills and other industries.